 **This questionnaire, by Dr. Hotze, originally featured at SaraGottfriedMC.com**

 About the Author

 Dr. Sara Gottfried, for the last twenty years, Harvard-educated physician, speaker and author of the forthcoming book, The Hormone Cure, Dr. Sara Gottfried has been dedicated to practicing and helping women feel at home in their bodies.
 After graduating from the physician-scientist training program at Harvard Medical School and MIT, Dr. Gottfried completed her residency at the University of California at San Francisco, where she still serves on the faculty.
 She is board-certified in Obstetrics and Gynecology, a teacher of the adjunct faculty at Touro University College of Osteopathic Medicine, and a mentor to medical students in her integrative medicine practice, The Gottfried Center for Organic Gynecology.
 Dr. Gottfried has a disruptive model of how to deliver cutting-edge women’s health to as many women as possible by using technology – including teleseminars, group coaching, webinars, and Facebook – to raise oxytocin and reduce stress among today’s overly busy women, while teaching them how to balance their hormones naturally, regardless of age and location.
 As a result, her innovative methods for sharing medical information make her a popular keynote speaker.
-Feeatured in publications such as Cosmopolitan, Glamour, Family Circle, Natural Health, Women’s World, Redbook and Yoga Journal.
+Featured in publications such as Cosmopolitan, Glamour, Family Circle, Natural Health, Women’s World, Redbook, and Yoga Journal.